 CIMA can require a special audit of a regulated mutual fund.
-Regulated mutual funds must also provide CIMA with such information and access to such records as CIMA requires.
+Regulated mutual funds must also provide CIMA with such information and access to such records as CIMA requires from time to time.

 CIMA may apply to court to preserve the assets of a regulated mutual fund.